 Nikko Toshogu Shrine (日光東照宮) is one of Japan’s most ornate and awe-inspiring cultural landmarks, tucked into the cedar forests of Tochigi Prefecture.
 Known worldwide as Nikko Toshogu Shrine, this UNESCO World Heritage site dazzles families with its gold leaf details, colorful carvings, and the famous “See No Evil, Hear No Evil, Speak No Evil” monkeys.
 For kids, visiting Toshogu feels like stepping into a storybook, climbing stone steps beneath towering trees, spotting hidden animals in the intricate woodwork, and marveling at gates that shimmer like palaces.
 It’s a place where history, legend, and imagination come together in one unforgettable family adventure.

-As you plan your trip to Tokyo with kids, this guide is a great place to start!
-For comprehensive information on where to stay, how to get around, and what to eat with kids, begin with our Tokyo Family Travel Guide.
-You can then visit the Tokyo with Kids Hub to find all our guides, adventure stories, and age-specific tips conveniently in one easy place.
+As you plan your trip to Nikko, this guide is a great place to start!
+Be sure to check out our Nikko with Kids guide for temples, waterfalls, nature adventures, logistics, and even a few hotel ideas.
+For families staying in Tokyo, our Tokyo Family Travel Guide covers where to stay, how to get around, and what to eat with kids.
+You can also visit the Tokyo with Kids Hub to find all our guides, adventure stories, and age-specific tips in one easy place.
 Want more ideas?
-See our full Ultimate Guide to Family Attractions in Japan with Kids for the best castles, shrines, theme parks, and more.
+Explore our Ultimate Guide to Family Attractions in Japan with Kids for the best castles, shrines, theme parks, and cultural experiences across the country.

 Disclaimer: This post contains affiliate links.
 If you click to purchase, it’s at no extra cost to you… when you book through our links, you help support LuNi Travels and the family guides we create!